ariekany/HeistCatcher/README.md

 ## License & Citation

 This repository is released under the [MIT License].
-If you use this code or the analysis in your research, please cite (not yet published 'will update it soon'):

-> [Muhammad Arief Furqany (M.A.
-Furqany)].
-[High Performance Rust-Python Blockchain Forensics for Money Laundering Anomaly Detection]. *International Journal of Electrical and Computer Engineering (NOT YET!)]*, [2026].
-> DOI: [DOI]

 For questions, please open an issue on the repository.
 ```